MICHAEL DE BONO FINE ART

 At 16 I tried out my first set of oil paints, a six tube and two brush set.
 I learned independently through trial and error and looking around museums.

-My attempts to 'paint well' eluded me for about eight years but eventually through practice and determination I achieved my goal.
+My attempts to 'paint well' eluded me for about eight years but eventually through long hours of practice and determination I achieved my goal.

 To that end I have been fortunate to have had the recognition of various art societies;